duskopijetlovic/duskopijetlovic.github.io/_posts/2025-11-23-x11-dpi-scaling-guide.md

 ## What DPI should I use on an external monitor?

-NOTE: No scaling needed for external monitors.
+NOTE: Usually no scaling needed for external monitors.
 The goal is to be standing or sitting and be able to comfortably read text at 100% scaling without eye strain.

 Choose one of monitors with the following specifications, listed here in order of preference: